antipainK/AGH_Complex_Systems_and_Machine_Learning/README.md

 # AGH_Complex_Systems_and_Machine_Learning
+###### This repository is not intended to be a `tutorial`, but can be used as a source of reference.

-9th semester of Computer Science Masters - AGH University of Science and Technology - course of Complex Systems and Machine Learning (pl.
-"Informatyka Systemów Złożonych")
+This repository contains few assignments that we were given during the span of Complex Systems and Machine learning course at 9th semester of Computer Science Masters at AGH University of Science and Technology.

+## Details: